-The scheme is open to any junior doctor, nurse or allied health professional willing to make a significant contribution to the conduct and delivery of a study at a local level over a period of at least six months.
-On completion of the six month tenure applicants will receive a certificate confirming their Associate PI status, be acknowledged in the primary publication(s) generated from the study as well as gain the enhanced skills and understanding around the delivery of NIHR Portfolio research.
+The scheme is open to any doctor, nurse or allied health professional willing to make a significant contribution to the conduct and delivery of a study at a local level over a period of at least six months.
+On completion of the six month tenure, and the completion of the Associate PI Scheme learning course in NIHR Learn, applicants will receive a certificate confirming their Associate PI status, be acknowledged in the primary publication(s) generated from the study as well as gain the enhanced skills and understanding around the delivery of NIHR Portfolio research.

 The Associate PI Scheme will be promoted through Clinical Trials Units, local Clinical Research Networks (CRNs), trainee research collaboratives, at junior doctor training sessions and at sites with open NIHR portfolio surgical studies.

 Associate PI status is awarded by the NIHR Clinical Research Network based on the recommendation of the local PI and the Clinical Trials Unit (Study Coordinator/Trial Manager).
 A commitment of at least 6 months will be required for gaining Associate PI status.
 The NIHR CRN will issue a certificate to confirm Associate PI status.

 Step 1 - Check your study meets the Study Eligibility Criteria